ethibox/ethibox/README.md

 ## Why ?

-- Because internet is centralized and lack of privacy
+- Because internet is centralized and lacks of privacy
 - Because it's not easy to self-hosted
 - Because free software ❤︎